NYS DWI FAQ

 Q: Will I see an increase in my insurance premium?

 A: Most insurance companies will increase your premium as a result of finding out you have a DWI conviction.
-It’s also possible that your insurance company will drop your coverage all together, simply because you’re too much of a risk for them to insure.
-Although you might not see a change immediately, you may see an increase when your policy renews, which is generally going to be a pretty significant increase.
-The only exception to this is sometimes for out-of-state drivers.
-They may not see their insurance rates increase due to information not being transmitted to their license, but this all happens by chance.
+It’s also possible that your insurance company will drop your coverage all together.
+Although you might not see a change immediately, you may see an increase when your policy renews, which maybe be a significant increase.
 For specifics on your situation and insurance plan, talk to our DWI team.

 Q: DWAI and DWI: What is the difference?

 A: DWI: Otherwise known as driving while intoxicated, this means that you have a blood alcohol content of .08 or higher and/or that you appear intoxicated/impaired.
 The first time someone is charged with DWI, it is generally a misdemeanor charge, absent any unusual circumstances.
-The second time someone is charged with DWI, and has a prior DWI conviction, it is a felony.
+Depending on the timing, the second time someone is charged with DWI, and has a prior DWI conviction, it may be a felony.

 DWAI: Driving while ability impaired means that you have a blood alcohol content level of .05 or more, but not more than the legal limit of .08, and it is a violation, not a criminal charge.